rauf17/pocketflow/README.md

 ---

-# 💡 Vision
+# 🏗 Project Vision

 PocketFlow isn't trying to become another budgeting application.

-It's building a new way to think about personal finance.
+It's building a financial operating system.

-A world where your financial assistant doesn't just record your spending—
+One where:

+- Every rupee has a purpose.
+- Every purchase has visible consequences.
+- Every financial goal feels alive.
+- Every recommendation is transparent.
+- Every decision becomes easier.

+PocketFlow doesn't tell you where your money went.

-It helps you make better decisions before you spend.
+It helps you decide where it should go.

 ---

 <div align="center">

-## PocketFlow
+# PocketFlow

 ### **The co-pilot for your wallet.**

-**Know today's limit.
-Spend with confidence.**

-Made with ❤️ using Next.js & TypeScript
+**Spend intentionally.
+Save confidently.
+Reach your goals.**

+---

+⭐ If you like this project, consider giving it a star.

 </div>